Marty Feldman: Death

-Feldman was a heavy cigarette smoker for most of his life, often smoking five packs daily.
+Feldman was a heavy cigarette smoker for most of his life, often smoking four or five packs daily.
 He died of a heart attack in a hotel room in Mexico City on 2 December 1982 at age 48 during the making of the film Yellowbeard; the film was subsequently dedicated to him.
 According to an editor's note in Feldman's posthumously published autobiography, Graham Chapman was with him at the time of his death.

+His funeral was held on 6 December 1982, in the Hollywood Hills, where eulogies were given and the services were "tinged with laughter and jazz music".
+The 20-minute service was attended by about 100 relatives and friends, including fellow comedians Cheech Marin, Dom DeLuise and Mel Brooks.

-Feldman is buried in the Garden of Heritage at Forest Lawn – Hollywood Hills Cemetery, California, near his idol, Buster Keaton.
+Feldman is buried in the Garden of Heritage at Forest Lawn – Hollywood Hills Cemetery, California, near the graves of Stan Laurel and Buster Keaton, two comics he idolized.